themeblvd/react-boilerplate/README.md

 # React Boilerplate

 Here's my working React boilerplate.
-Aside from running basic, local development server with [Browsersync](https://browsersync.io/), this project structure assumes the server side of things is being handled elsewhere.
-Also, no Redux here.
+Aside from running a basic, local development server with [Browsersync](https://browsersync.io/), this project structure assumes the server side of things is being handled elsewhere.
+Also, no Redux or state management here.

 If you're looking for a full-stack boilerplate with React, state management, server, database and the whole shabang, check out my [MERN boilerplate](https://github.com/themeblvd/mern-boilerplate).